0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 <br>

 7. The Cryptographic Proof page is displayed.
-As the proof is based on the proniciples of zero-knowledge, no private data of the user is shared except the proof that wallet sdk generates.
+As the proof is based on the principles of zero-knowledge, no private data of the user is shared except the proof that wallet sdk generates.
 Click **Generate Proof**.

 <div align="center">
 <img src= "./imgs/cryptographic-proof.png" align="center" width="250" style="border: 2px solid black"/>